rhdtownsend/msg/docs/source/user-guide/python-walkthrough.rst

 emerging from a star's atmosphere; an example might be when we're modeling eclipse or transit phenomena, which requires detailed knowlege of the stellar-surface radiation field.
-For this, we can use the :py:func:`pymsg.SpecGrid.intensity` function.
+For this, we can use the :py:meth:`pymsg.SpecGrid.intensity` method.

-Here's a demonstration of this function in action, plotting the specific intensity across the H\ :math:`\alpha` line profile for ten different values of the cosine :math:`\mu=0.1,0.2,\ldots,1.0` of the emergence angle (relative to the surface normal):
+Here's a demonstration of this method in action, plotting the specific intensity across the H\ :math:`\alpha` line profile for ten different values of the cosine :math:`\mu=0.1,0.2,\ldots,1.0` of the emergence angle (relative to the surface normal):

 .. jupyter-execute::